Hari-7822/pandas-csv/README.md

 # pandas-csv
-A python code that manipulates csv files
+A python code that manipulates csv files constructed using pandas

 ## Usage